13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 Stay calm and slow things down.
 Don’t argue feelings; ask for clear facts and specifics.
 Set firm boundaries and consequences.
 Keep communication brief and written when possible.
 Don’t overshare.
 Verify claims with others.
 Trust patterns, not apologies.
 If needed, limit contact and get support.

-What is the power of playing dumb manipulation?
+What is the power of playing dumb in manipulation?

-Can playing dumb manipulation be a defense mechanism?
+Can playing dumb manipulation be a defence mechanism?

 Yes.
 It can be used to avoid criticism, failure, or confrontation, especially in high-pressure environments.